 We first showed you the YotaPhone 2 in an unboxing video (see below), then John told you why he thought it was one of the the most innovative phones he’s ever seen in his full review.
 Simply said, this Android phone with a regular LCD display on one side and an e-ink display on the other, really blew us away.
 For anyone who’s ever run out of power after less than a day, or struggled to read an LCD screen in bright sunlight, the YotaPhone 2’s e-ink back up screen is the answer to your problems.

 The Yota phone will be releasing with a major carrier in the U.S. later this year, and it’s already available in the UK at a price of £555.

 Meccano (known in the U.S. as Erector Set) is famous for their great construction sets.
 With the MeccaNoid G15 KS, they’ve given robot enthusiasts an awesome kit for building a 4-foot-tall mechanized friend, complete with voice recognition, conversational AI, games and a great way to teach programming concepts to kids and adults alike.
 The MeccaNoid app for iOS and Android gives builders multiple ways to program their robot and bring it to life.

-The MeccaNoid is due on store shelves at the beginning of August for a price of $350.
+The MeccaNoid and Samsung S8 are due on store shelves at the beginning of August for a price of $350.

 Samsung 105-Inch UN105S9B SUHD TV